functionx 2.0.3

 Constants #

-A comprehensive collection of physical and mathematical constants.
+A separate collection of physical and mathematical constants, indexed by key.

 final c = Constants.speedOfLight;